samwell-ho/openpgp-ca/doc/src/details.md

 introducer for users at `beta.org` - and not for keys outside that namespace.
-Allowing the remote CA admin to act as a trusted introducer for arbitrary user ids would give the remote CA admin much too much power.
+Allowing the remote CA admin to act as a trusted introducer for arbitrary user ids would give the remote CA admin too much power.

 Using a bridge, members of each organization can authenticate members of the remote organization.
 The following diagram shows the keys and